 I don’t have any special initials behind my name, have never been an elite runner, worked in the running industry, so I don’t claim to be an expert about running.
 However, I have learned a few things over these 50 years and have a different perspective about running than people on the inside might have.

-About the only claim to fame that I really have is that I am still a runner.
+About the only claim to fame that I really have is that I am still a runner after all these years.

 However, I still have a lot to learn about becoming a better runner.